 Any effort to connect modern political movements to fascism, therefore, is nothing more than rhetoric or cynicism.
 The conditions in which both fascism and Bolshevism were born no longer exist and are unlikely to exist again.
 To Western Europeans of the age, the excesses of communism were frightening.
-It’s eastern origins appeared sinister.
+It is eastern origins appeared sinister.
 The ad-hoc and incoherent response called fascism, to what appeared to many people as a foreign conspiracy to bring down the West, was, in context, quite sensible.

 A more reasonable argument, with regards to fascism and the Western Right, is that fascism was a rearguard action.
 It was a final last desperate gasp of the old culture before it was destroyed by liberalism.
 Fascism therefore is a grab bag of items from the ancien regime, bolted onto some modern industrial economics and sold to the public with modern public relations techniques.
 That would put fascism on the Right, but only when it is defined on a spectrum that has not had relevance for close to a century now.

 The fact is, debating the place of fascism and the relevance of Nazism to our current age is a pointless waste of time.
 It lets grifters like Dinesh D’Souza peddle books to well-meaning normies and it lets internet pranksters generate some laughs, but otherwise, fascism, as a political force, has no relevance in our age.
-It’s as salient as free silver or calls to restore the king of France.
+It is as salient as free silver or calls to restore the king of France.
 There will always be people clinging to the detritus of past failures, but there are people that believe they are space aliens too.

 Regardless, the place of fascism on the political spectrum then or now is as irrelevant as the spectrum itself.
 The arguments putting the fascists on the Right only make sense in the context of the long gone era in which they were born.
-Putting them on the Left only makes sense in the context of the dying era, if you are hoping to squeeze a few more bucks out of the Baby Boomer generation.
+Putting them on the Left only makes sense in the context of the dying era, if you are hoping to squeeze a few more bucks out of the rubes.
 Hitler is irrelevant to the current age and will have no more bearing on what comes next than Genghis Khan or Henry VIII.